joshfire/hookmachine/README.md

 - `origin` (required): the Git origin of the repository to clone.
 - `script` (required): the relative path to the script to run, starting from the root folder of the repository.
 The script is always run in the absence of a `check` property.
 It is run depending on the exit status of the `check` script otherwise.
 - `privatekey` (optional): the name of the configuration setting that contains the private SSH key to use in Git operations.
-If not provided, the deploy machine will use the value of the `KEY_DEPLOYMACHINE` setting.
-Note that all private keys must start with `KEY_` to be correctly picked up by the server at startup.
+If not provided, the deploy machine will use the value of the `KEY_MAIN` setting.
+This mechanism lets you use more than one private SSH key if needed.
+Note that all private keys must start with `KEY_` to be correctly picked up as private SSH keys by the server at startup.
 - `branch` (optional): the branch to checkout, `master` if not provided
 - `check` (optional): the relative path to the script to run to detect changes.
 If the script returns with an exit code `42`, the script targeted by the `script` property is run.
 Nothing happens otherwise.
 - `env` (optional): an object that describes additional environment variables to pass to the scripts to run.